owulveryck/blog/content/post/linearregression.md

 One other optimization would be to add some more features, such as, for example, a score on the importance of a feature (a functional feature).

+Machine learning is a wide mathematical and IT area.
+It is now in everyone's life.
+Nowadays we are talking about plateform fully automated, self-healing applications, smart deployements, smart monitoring.
+There are already some good implementations of algorithms on the market, but there is a huge place for integration of those tools into the life of the IT specialist.

+Automation has already helped and took the boring job of the IT specialist.
+Smart automation will go a step further.